What is pain about?

 It’s about getting the right amount of fluids around each muscle cell (muscle fibre).
 Muscle spasm is caused when the flow of fluids around each muscle fibre has been completely closed off and the muscle can no longer relax.
 Relaxation of the muscles requires water around the proteins within the muscle fibres.

-When we apply cold (gel ice pack out of the freezer or a pack of peas) we are sending the fluids deep into the muscle and surrounding tissue; taking that all important water to the cells.
-Then, when we apply the hot (wheatie from the microwave or hot water bottle) the body responds by drawing the fluids back out to the surface again – bringing with it the toxins (waste products from cell respiration and metabolism) which have been trapped within the muscle.
+When we apply cold (1 minute of the gel ice pack out of the freezer or a pack of peas) we are sending the fluids deep into the muscle and surrounding tissue; taking that all important water to the cells.
+Then, when we apply the hot (3 minutes of wheatie from the microwave or hot water bottle) the body responds by drawing the fluids back out to the surface again – bringing with it the toxins (waste products from cell respiration and metabolism) which have been trapped within the muscle.
 So this process is helping in 2 ways – taking the water in and bringing the rubbish out at the same time.
+Repeat 5 times twice a day for real relief from pain associated with tension.

 I begin the process then you help yourself at home.